 Pumi is a highly protective breed and would be loyal and caring of anyone it considers a part of its family.
 They love to be surrounded by known faces and thus are wary of strangers.

 Known for their barking habits, these dogs would start at the slightest provocation (especially noise), alerting its family members.
 This trait makes it an excellent guard and watchdog as well.

-These lively and active dogs are good with children and other pets.
-With its herding instinct, it would naturally try to herd its ‘family.’
+These are active dogs that love to play with children and other pets.
+With its herding instinct, it has a natural tendency to ‘herd’ its family members.
 Some pups also enjoy digging, especially when they get the scent of rodents, while others would nip the bottom of your pants just to draw your attention.

 As a highly-energetic working dog, it will require a diet that might keep up with its levels of activity.
-Give your Pumi 1½ to 2 dry dog food on a daily basis.
+Give your Pumi 1½ to 2 cups of protein- and fat-enriched dry dog food daily.